semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     cache restore gems-$SEMAPHORE_GIT_BRANCH
     cache restore gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock),gems-master

-Restores an archive with given key.
+Restores an archive with the given `key`.
 In case of a cache hit, archive is retrieved and available at its original path in the job environment.
 Each archive is restored in the current path from where the function is called.